-In order to enable highly scalable applications, WebSphere MQ queue managers provide support for MQ Clusters.
-In this environment, there are several copies (or clones) of a particular target queue and each message is sent to exactly one of the possible choices.

-WebSphere MQ Cluster support also defines and manages all WMQ resources, such as channels, automatically and provides automatic notification of failed or new queue managers in the environment.
+- In order to enable highly scalable applications, MQ queue managers provide support for MQ Clusters.
+In this environment, there are several copies (or clones) of a particular target queue and each message is sent to exactly one of the possible choices. - MQ Cluster support also defines and manages all MQ resources, such as channels, automatically and provides automatic notification of failed or new queue managers in the environment.

-WebSphere MQ Transactions
+MQ Transactions

-- Single UoW active per connection at any one time

-- WebSphere MQ local units of work

-- MQCMIT and MQBACK control the unit of work

-- Messages and other resources in a global unit of work

-- Managed by a Transaction Manager

-- WebSphere Application Server, CICS, IMS, z/OS RRS

-- Microsoft Transaction Server

-- Any XA or JEE App Server Transaction Manager

-- Managed by WebSphere MQ

-- WebSphere MQ is an XA Transaction Manager

-- MQBEGIN, MQCMIT and MQBACK control the unit of work
+- Message level inclusion/exclusion in unit of work - Single UoW active per connection at any one time - MQ local units of work - MQCMIT and MQBACK control the unit of work - Messages and other resources in a global unit of work - Managed by a Transaction Manager - WebSphere Application Server, CICS, IMS, z/OS RRS - Microsoft Transaction Server - Any XA or JEE App Server Transaction Manager - Managed by MQ - MQ is an XA Transaction Manager - MQBEGIN, MQCMIT and MQBACK control the unit of work